Moosquibe/Comparison-of-AI-algorithms-for-TicTacToe/README.md

 (You might need [GitHub with Math Jax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related) chrome extension to view the formula rendered.)

 Next I will try to speed up the naive recursion by hashing the already evaluated game configurations so that no reexploration is necessary and see what kind of speed-up I can get.
-The hopes are not too high as the order